 Some other terms commonly used to describe osteoarthritis (OA) include degenerative arthritis and degenerative joint disease (DJD).
 (Osteoarthritis should not be confused with Rheumatoid Arthritis (RH), which is a different condition.)
-Chiropractic manipulation, Physiotherapy and Acupuncture are very effective for treating osteoarthritic joints.
+Chiropractic manipulation, Physical Medicine and Acupuncture are very effective for treating osteoarthritic joints.
 Also, nutritional supplements containing glucosamine sulfate, chondroitin sulfate and MSM can be helpful to prevent the progression of osteoarthritis.
 Dr. Brown recommends the Chondrocare supplement from Metagenics, which is available in our office.

 Degenerative Disc Disease (DDD)

 When arthritic changes begin to affect the intervertebral disc, this condition is known as Degenerative Disc Disease.
-Chiropractic, Acupuncture and Physiotherapy to the joints, muscles, ligaments and tendons surrounding the disc can prevent Degenerative Disc Disease and stop it’s progression.
+Chiropractic, Acupuncture and Physical Medicine to the joints, muscles, ligaments and tendons surrounding the disc can prevent Degenerative Disc Disease and stop it’s progression.
 Also, since the disc has a very poor blood supply, exercise to force blood flow through the disc is essential to preventing Degenerative Disc Disease.

 Facet Joint Syndrome

 Facet Joint Syndrome is another common, if not the most common, source of low back pain.
-When the facet joints are inflamed and painful, a combination of Chiropractic, Acupuncture and Physiotherapy is an extremely powerful treatment.
+When the facet joints are inflamed and painful, a combination of Chiropractic, Acupuncture and Physical Medicine is an extremely powerful treatment.
 If Facet Joint Syndrome is left unchecked, it can become so severe that only facet joint injections will give relief.
 Conservative care in our office can eliminate the need for invasive injection procedures.

 Contrary to popular belief, scoliosis is not usually a painful condition.
 However, in some cases, due to the abnormal pressure on the joints from the scoliosis, resulting conditions such as Facet Joint Syndrome and Osteoarthritis may cause pain.
-Contrary to what the medical profession ordinarily believes, Chiropractic spinal manipulation can help to correct spinal curvatures when done in combination with Physiotherapy and Rehabilitative Exercises.
+Contrary to what the medical profession ordinarily believes, Chiropractic spinal manipulation can help to correct spinal curvatures when done in combination with Physical Medicine and Rehabilitative Exercises.
 There are also specific Acupuncture treatment protocols to help correct scoliosis.